WYTT

-WYTT is a Mainstream Urban formatted broadcast radio station licensed to Emporia, Virginia, serving Emporia and Greensville County, Virginia.
+WYTT is an urban adult contemporary formatted broadcast radio station licensed to Emporia, Virginia, serving Emporia and Greensville County, Virginia.
 WYTT is owned and operated by John Byrne, through licensee Byrne Acquisition Group, LLC.
+WYTT is simulcast on translator W290DE 105.9 in Murfreesboro, North Carolina.

 History

 WYTT signed on in 2002 and changed calls to WLGQ the following year.
 It returned to the WYTT calls in 2005.

 Ownership

 In June 2003, then-WLGQ was sold to First Media by MainQuad Communications Inc. as part of a nine station deal with a total sale price of $11.35 million.

 Effective December 20, 2019, Byrne Acquisition Group acquired WYTT, six sister stations, and two translators from First Media for $3.4 million.